A Survey of Graph Unlearning: Categorization and Frameworks

 Building upon the foundation laid by the certified data removal approach in \cite{guo2020certified}, an approximate unlearning approach has been proposed in \cite{chien2022efficient}.
 This study introduces methods for unlearning node features, edges, and nodes, presenting robust theoretical guarantees within the context of limited GNN models operating in a convex setting.
 The crux of their work lies in the utilization of influence function, combined with the incorporation of graph information through an additional term in the gradient update function.
 Moreover, the paper establishes robust bounds on the gradient residual norms, elevating the efficacy of graph unlearning in three distinct scenarios.

 The authors in \cite{wu2023gif} introduce another unlearning method, Graph Influence Function (GIF).
 GIF aims to model the influence of each training data point on the model with respect to various performance criteria and subsequently eliminates the negative impact.
 The method incorporates an additional loss term that considers the influence of neighbors and estimates parameter changes in response to a $\epsilon-$mass perturbation in deleted data.
-Another similar approach is presented by Cong et al. in their work \cite{cong2023efficiently}, where they introduce ``Projector''.
-This method aims to remove the impact of deleted data from the learned model by projecting the weight parameters to a different subspace that is unrelated to the deleted data.
-Specifically, Projector is designed to work with linear GNNs, and it demonstrates that all gradients lie within the linear span of all node features.
+Note that while GIF can practically be applicable to the non-convex setting, the authors highlighted the decrease in its performance on sufficiently deep models as the setting deviates far enough from the theoretical assumptions.
+Another similar approach is ``Projector'' by Cong et al. \cite{cong2023efficiently} This method aims to remove the impact of deleted data from the learned model by projecting the weight parameters to a different subspace that is unrelated to the deleted data.
+Specifically, Projector is designed to work with linear GNNs, and demonstrates that all gradients lie within the linear span of all node features.
 Leveraging this insight, it performs unlearning using an orthogonal projection represented as a weighted combination of the remaining node features.
 By applying this technique, the learned model can effectively adapt to the removal request and update itself while minimizing the impact of the deleted data.
+IDEA~\cite{10.1145/3637528.3671744} generalizes certified unlearning to all types of unlearning requests.
+Cognac~\cite{kolipaka2025cognacshotforgetbad} brings the contrastive approach to unlearning and applies them on nodes that are affected by the removal request, but requires the graph to be homophily and the model to be homophily-preserving.